 Traditionally, there are a few standard arrangements, depending on the room size, the rug size, and the furniture.
 Here are the standard rug sizes that work in a living room.

-- The standard "best" living room layout is to have a very large rug—often 9' x 12' or 12' x 15'—with all of the seating area furniture placed completely on the rug.
+The standard "best" living room layout is to have a very large rug—often 9' x 12' or 12' x 15'—with all of the seating area furniture placed completely on the rug.
 Visually, this creates a clearly defined space and pulls all of the furniture together.
 If you have a sectional sofa, in particular, this arrangement works well.

-- Now for the controversial option: A small rug that only the coffee table sits on.
-This layout is typically discouraged because it usually looks awkward and out of proportion in a larger room.
-That said, small area rugs can work in rooms that are also smaller, so the proportions look natural.
+In a large living room, a standard 6' x 9' rug would fall into this category.
+This layout is typically discouraged because it can look awkward and out of proportion in a larger room.
+That said, small area rugs can work in smaller rooms, so the proportions look natural.

 Bedroom Rug Sizes

 If you'll be placing the rug under the bed, make sure that the rug extends out on both sides (and the foot) so that you can comfortably walk on it.
-Ideally, you want the entire bed and any nightstands to rest completely on the rug, which would likely mean a rug size of at least 8' x 10', and probably larger.
-You can use slightly smaller area rug sizes, turning the longer side parallel to the head of the bed and keeping the headboard and nightstands off the rug.
+Ideally, you want the entire bed and any nightstands to rest completely on the rug, which would likely mean a rug size of at least 8' x 10' for a queen bed.
+Alternatively, a 9’ x 12’ is an appropriate size area rug for a king size bed.

-If you'd prefer not to hide most of the rug under bed, consider placing smaller rugs or runners along the sides.
+If you'd prefer not to hide most of the rug under the bed, consider placing smaller rugs or runners along the sides.
 This will echo the look of a larger rug and give you plenty of comfortable softness to walk on first thing in the morning.
-You can also place a small rug at the foot of the bed to frame it.
+You can place 2’ x 5’ rugs on both sides of the bed to frame it.

 Dining Room Rugs

-The best standard area rug sizes for the dining room are 5' x 8' or larger, depending on the size of the table and the number of chairs.
+The dining room rug size depends on the size and shape of the table, as well as the number of chairs.
 The key is that the rug size should be large enough to allow all of the chairs to rest completely on the rug, even when pulled out so that people can sit down.
-Rugs that are too small not only tend to look out of proportion with the table, they make it difficult for diners to push their chairs in or out without catching on the edge of the rug.
+If your dining table is rectangular or oval-shaped, a rectangular rug typically matches well.
+Consider an 8’ x 10’ rug.

 Common Rug Sizes

-Rectangular and oval rug sizes:
+Rectangular and oval rug sizes

 - 6' x 9' - can work in small living rooms, bedrooms

 - 8' x 10' - Place in living rooms or dining rooms

-Other standard area rug sizes:
+Other standard area rug sizes